USING IRONOCR

 End Class

-The above C# program is an example of using the IronOCR library to perform Optical Character Recognition on an image containing English, Spanish, and French characters.
-This example begins by importing the namespace that IronOCR requires, followed by the declaration of a class named program with a Main method, which is the application's entry point.
+The above C# program uses the IronOCR library to perform Optical Character Recognition on an image containing English, Spanish, and French characters.
+The program begins by importing the required namespace for IronOCR and declaring a class named Program with a Main method, which is the application's entry point.

-First, in the Main method, an instance of the IronTesseract class is instantiated.
-This instance will then be assigned to the variable Ocr.
-Then, the Language property of this instance is set to include English, Spanish, and French by combining OcrLanguage.English, OcrLanguage.Spanish, and OcrLanguage.French.
-All this will ensure the OCR engine can recognize and process text in any of these three languages.
+In the Main method, an instance of the IronTesseract class is instantiated and assigned to the variable Ocr.
+The Language property is set to include English, Spanish, and French by combining OcrLanguage.English, OcrLanguage.Spanish, and OcrLanguage.French.
+This ensures the OCR engine can recognize and process text in any of these three languages.

-First, set the path to the image file input using the inputFile variable.
-On the following line, load this image inside a statement in the OcrInput class for sound resource management and disposal.
-Finally, call the Read method of the IronTesseract instance with the input object and perform the OCR on the image.
+The path to the input image file is set using the inputFile variable.
+The image is then loaded inside an using statement with an instance of the OcrInput class for proper resource management and disposal.
+Finally, the Read method of the IronTesseract instance is called with the input object to perform OCR on the image.

 Tesseract OCR for Multiple Languages (Developer Tutorial): Figure 11 - Recognized text output